JonKerridge/jcsp-alpha/README.md

 The groovyJCSP library of helper classes is available from the same repository : https://github.com/JonKerridge

-In particular part ii contains many examples of the use of the jcsp.net2 package which replaces the now deprecated jcsp.net package
+In particular part ii contains many examples of the use of the jcsp.net2 package which is not reliant on a central Channel Name Server.
+Networks can be constructed using the TCP/IP addresses of Node.
+The net2 package also contains the ability to create 'mobile' processes, in that processes can be communicated over net channels as first class objects.

 Request for Feedback